cpina/ace-it-presentation/contents-python-django-en.md

 ---
 ## What is it?
 - Backup all the collected data
-- Keep a log of what's happening, where, when
+- Keep a log of what's happening:
-- Keep a sample database
+ - ultimate goal - to be able to describe where, when, by whom and for what reason the data were collected
-- Create metadata records
+- Keep a database of all samples collected
---
+- Create metadata records of all data sets so they can be discovered --

 ## Why?
-- Backup to avoid losing data and for the institution to have the data after the 2 year embargo
+- Backup to avoid losing data and to archive it properly for the future
-- Discard data if any device was faulty
+- The data can be made publicly available after the 2 year embargo
-- Make data easier to discover
+- Make data easier to discover and usable by others in the future
 ---
 # We had many IT tasks
 - Setup the data storage (2 NAS, 64 TB, 2 UPS, etc.)
 --

-- Create utilities to backup from hard disks, shared volumes, etc.
+- Create utilities to backup from USB hard disks and network-attached computers

 --
-- Create an Intranet webpage for the data entry, utilities, etc.
+- Create an intranet webpage for the data entry, utilities and to disseminate information on board

 --
-- Design and implement a mail system that works with unstable 128 kbits for 80 people
+- Design and implement an e-mail system that works with an unstable 128 kbit connection for 80 people

 --
 - Create a way to upload videos for the news (we had journalists on board)